 Architecture Overview

-As previously mentioned, TripleO is "OpenStack on OpenStack," meaning you end up with two OpenStack environments.
-One of them, called the undercloud, is responsible for deploying the overcloud.
-The undercloud includes essential OpenStack components needed to deploy and manage the overcloud.
-The overcloud is the actual OpenStack cluster deployed by the undercloud and can be used in production, staging, or test environments.
+As mentioned earlier, TripleO stands for "OpenStack on OpenStack," meaning you will have two OpenStack environments.
+One environment is called the "undercloud."
+The undercloud contains the necessary OpenStack components to deploy our "overcloud."
+The overcloud is the OpenStack cluster deployed by the undercloud, which can be used for production, staging, testing environments, and more.

-TripleO leverages several core OpenStack components, including Nova, Ironic, Neutron, Heat, Glance, and Ceilometer, to deploy OpenStack on bare metal.
-In the undercloud, Nova and Ironic manage the bare metal instances of the overcloud infrastructure.
-Neutron provides the networking environment for the overcloud, images are stored in Glance, and Ceilometer collects monitoring metrics for your overcloud.
+TripleO leverages several existing core OpenStack components—including Nova, Ironic, Neutron, Heat, Glance, and Ceilometer—to deploy OpenStack on bare metal.
+Within the undercloud, Nova and Ironic are used to manage the bare metal instances of the overcloud infrastructure.
+Neutron provides the networking environment for deploying the overcloud, images are stored in Glance, and Ceilometer collects monitoring data for your overcloud.

 The diagram below illustrates how to deploy the undercloud on a single bare metal server and how to distribute the overcloud across multiple bare metal servers.

-Like TripleO, OpenStack Charms is mainly sponsored by Canonical (the company behind the Ubuntu distribution).
+Just as TripleO is the OpenStack deployment tool primarily maintained by Red Hat, OpenStack Charms is the deployment tool primarily maintained by Canonical (the company behind the Ubuntu distribution).

-In short, Charmed OpenStack is a production-ready OpenStack distribution that simplifies OpenStack deployment and management using MAAS, Juju, and OpenStack Charms.
+Simply put, Charmed OpenStack is a production-ready OpenStack distribution that utilizes MAAS, Juju, and OpenStack Charms to simplify the deployment and management of OpenStack clouds.

-OpenStack Charms use different charms through Juju to deploy the entire environment, so currently it can only be installed on Ubuntu.
-Due to the author's limited experience with Juju, there will be no further explanation here—those who want to learn more about OpenStack Charms, or wish to test and explore, can refer to the official documentation.Official Documentation
+OpenStack Charms deploys the entire environment through various Charms within Juju, so it can currently only be installed on Ubuntu.
+Since I have limited experience with Juju, I won't go into much detail here.
+Those who want to learn more about how to deploy OpenStack Charms or wish to test it out can refer to...Official Documentation

 Summary

-Copyright Notice: All articles in this blog are licensed under CC BY-NC-SA 4.0 unless otherwise stated.
+Copyright Notice: All articles on this blog are licensed under CC BY-NC-SA 4.0 unless otherwise specified.